- January 15, 2019

 - Posted by: Paul Foster

-- Category: Grow a Business, Profit Improvement Strategies for Small Businesses, Small business strategic planning, Strategic planning advice
+- Category: Profit Improvement Strategies for Small Businesses, Small business strategic planning, Strategic planning advice

-I often talk with business owners who have a list of strategic planning ideas to work on.
+I often speak with business owners who have a list of strategic planning ideas to work on.
 The problem is they are too busy to get to them!
 They are paralyzed by the constant demands placed on them from all directions.
-If this happens to you, consider the following three ideas.
+If need time to work on the plan for your business’s future (and we all should!), then consider the following three ideas.

 #1 – Make a ‘Don’t Do’ List

 Everyone has heard of a “to do” list, and most business owners have one close by.
 A “don’t do” is prepared after a serious review of your daily business activities.
 The best way to begin is to keep a time record of your activities for a week.

 As you review your activities, ask yourself, “Are there tasks here that I really should not be doing?”

 An example may include: running errands that could easily be delegated – bank deposits, deliveries and purchasing supplies.
 Next, look for productive parts of your job that you could train someone else to do.
 Start with the easiest to delegate.
 Some of these tasks may be enjoyable for you and you have an issue when giving up control of them.
 If you are serious about getting to the important strategic planning and actions, it is time to pass on some of these tasks to others.